Reposted for Pride Weekend:

 36) Manhattan: Woody Allen’s elegiac ode to New York was once considered a classic of ’70s cinema.
-Unfortunately, his creepy affair with the 16-year-old Mariel Hemingway ruins the film and I can’t, in good faith, really recommend it anymore.
+Unfortunately, his creepy affair with the 16-year-old Mariel Hemingway ruins the film for today’s viewers and I can’t, in good faith, recommend it anymore.
 If you can separate the art from the artist, though, watch it for the breathtaking black-and-white cinematography, the soaring Gershwin soundtrack, and Dianne Keaton’s brilliant performance (“She pronounces it ‘Van Gock’?“).

 38-40) Pink Flamingos/Female Trouble/Polyester: I list all three John Waters peerless masterpieces starring the late, great Divine, because you can’t choose just one, obviously.
 I suggest an all-night Saturday night marathon with friends.